 Medication is available to normalize heart rate, or a pacemaker may need to be used to stimulate the heart.

 In the case where exposure to a certain drug is the cause, further use of that drug should be discontinued and alternative treatment should be prescribed.

-It is important for a veterinarian to determine the cause of syncope and prescribe treatment accordingly.
-It can be a sign of life-threatening medical conditions, so you should see a veterinarian at the first sign of fainting episodes in your dog.
+It’s important for a vet to determine the cause of syncope and prescribe treatment accordingly.
+It can be a sign of life-threatening medical conditions, so you should see a vet at the first sign of fainting episodes in your dog.

 Has your dog ever had fainting spells?
 What was the cause?
 Let us know in the comments below!